MyTDT-Mysoft/COCO-FastLoader/README.md

 ## Compiling:

-  To compile it you need freebasic installed... (preferable 32bit) and may need LibAO, OpenAL or PortAudio installed to get sound for linux...
+  To compile it you need [FreeBASIC](http://www.freebasic.net/) installed... (preferable 32bit) and may need LibAO, OpenAL or PortAudio installed to get sound for linux...
-  (i'm having bad results with LibAO,OpenAL under 64bit right now)
+  (i'm having bad results with LibAO under 64bit right now, and OpenAL limiting to 44khz maximum)

   and so compiling is trivial...